-- Rinse the chicken first, then add it head-first into the brine.
-You might need to weight it down with something heavy so that it stays submerged.
+- Rinse the chicken and then add it head-first into the brine.
+You might need to weigh it down with something heavy so that it stays submerged under the water.

 - Cover the pot, transfer it to the refrigerator and refrigerate for anywhere from 8 to 24 hours.

-- When you're ready to roast the chicken, take it out of the brine, rinse it in cold water and pat it dry with clean paper towels.
+- When you're ready to roast the chicken, take it out of the brine, rinse it in cold water, and pat it dry with clean paper towels.
 Discard the brine and proceed with roasting your chicken.